microsoft/api-guidelines/graph/patterns/alternate-key.md

 This pattern works and makes sense when the alternate key is good enough to identify a single resource and provides an useful alternative to the client; while it does not work if the resultset has more than one element.

-In such case, we **strongly** advice to throw an exception and encourage the user to use `$filter` rather than returning the first result of the query
+In such case, the system SHOULD throw an exception and encourage the user to use `$filter` rather than returning the first result of the query

 ## Example